reza-mirjahanian/awesome-blockchain/PolyGon/Course A/LXLY/Fee Strategy of Layer 2 Solutions.md

 percentage of the gas price to the user, employing a **SuggesterFactor** of 0.15 ≈ 4 ·
 L1GasPriceFactor:
 GasPriceSuggested = L1GasPrice · SuggestedFactor

+## Cost Discrepancies Challenges

+As we have said before, in Ethereum, gas accounts for the resources used by a transaction.
+In particular, it takes into account two elements in particular: the data availability, that is, the transactions bytes and the processing resources, like CPU, Memory and Storage.
+A notable challenge arises when certain operations consume low gas in Layer 1 but represent a major cost in Layer 2.
+In other words, the reduction factor expressed in

+- L2GasPrice = L1GasPrice · L1GasPriceFactor

+may not be constant among all the computational resources, introducing a problem.
+L2 execution costs are variable, depending on the state of the transaction and typically offer a smaller cost per gas.
+However, the costs associated with data availability are fixed once the transaction is known, and they are directly proportional to L1 data availability costs.
+Consequently, in our pricing schema, L2 transactions with high **data availability** costs and small execution costs are a significant challenge.
+This presents another pricing misalignment issue we need to face.
+---
+giving us two ways of solving the misalignment problem between costs in L1 and L2:

+- (A) Arbitrum Approach.
+Increase gasUsed.
+This approach involves modifying the gas schema to elevate the Gas costs associated with data availability.
+While this strategy is relatively straightforward to implement and comprehend, it comes with a notable implication: it changes the Ethereum protocol.
+An L1 Ethereum transaction may execute different when compared to the same transaction executed in L2.
+- (B) Effective Gas Price Approach.
+Increase gasPrice.
+If we aim to avoid modifying the gas, the alternative is to increase the gas price to cover the costs.
+Unlike the previous approach, this doesn’t alter the Ethereum specifications.
+However, determining a fair gas price becomes a complex task.
+Moreover, we have to take into account that L2 users should be able to prioritize its transactions also increasing gas price, as they are used to.
+This is actually our approach.

+## Effective Gas Price Approach